Ptrskay3/PySprint/README.md

 * lmfit - for detailed curve fitting results
 * numba - to speed up non uniform FFT calculation

-Will be released on Anaconda Cloud after the testing is done.

 ## Documentation